 If contra dancing is your thing, we’ve got you covered.
-HCD has two monthly contra dances: Quiet Corner Contra dances are held on the first Friday of the month (except summer months) at Patriots Park Lodge, Coventry, and 2nd-Saturday Contra dances are on the second Saturday of each month at Griffith Academy in Wethersfield.
+HCD has two monthly contra dances: Quiet Corner Contra dances are held on the first Friday of the month (except summer months) at Patriots Park Lodge, Coventry, and 2nd-Saturday Contra dances are on the second Saturday of each month at Temple Beth Torah in Wethersfield.
 Both feature the very best live contra music and callers from all over New England.
 New to Contra?
 A free lesson precedes each HCD contra dance.

 WHAT IS CONTRA?